cyberconcepts/cybertools/browser/README.txt

 - the skin to be used
 - the logo to show in the corner of the page

-The default configurator uses attribute annotations for retrieving view properties; that means that there could be a form somewhere to edit those properties and store them in the content object's annotations.
+There is a standard configurator that uses attribute annotations for retrieving view properties; that means that there could be a form somewhere to edit those properties and store them in the content object's annotations.

   >>> from zope.annotation.interfaces import IAttributeAnnotatable, IAnnotations
   >>> from zope.annotation.attribute import AttributeAnnotations